Beat Winter With an Indoor Garden

 I've heard them called green onions, early onions, scallions, and bunching onions.
 No matter what you call them though, these things are going to grow for you indoors.
 By practicing cut and come again harvesting methods, a windowsill planter and 20 or 30 seeds will have you harvesting from them all year long.

 All you need to grow green onions indoors is some dirt, water, a planter, and a window.
-If you can give them eight to 10 hours of light a day then you will be able to notice a big difference in them every single day.
+If you can give them 8 to 10 hours of light a day, then you will be able to notice a big difference in them every single day.
 They won't do quite as well with five or six hours a day, but they will grow healthily nonetheless.

 To harvest green onions, all you need to do is cut them off about two inches up from the soil, and rinse the tops that you just cut off under running water.
 This leaves enough of the plant established in the soil to regrow.
 With my experience, another harvest can be taken from the same plant again in three days to a week.